Manchester, Sheffield and Lincolnshire Railway: Stockport and Woodley Junction Railway

-The Stockport and Woodley Junction Railway was authorised on 15 May 1860 to make a line from Woodley, on the line between Newton & Hyde and Marple stations.
+The Stockport and Woodley Junction Railway was authorised on 15 May 1860 by the Stockport and Woodley Junction Railway Act 1860 (23 & 24 Vict. c. xvi) to make a line from Woodley, on the line between Newton & Hyde and Marple stations.
 It opened on 12 May 1863, giving access to Stockport round the south side of Manchester.
 An east to south connection from Godley to Woodley was later constructed, enabling through running from the Sheffield direction to Woodley; it opened on 1 February 1866.
-This short line was vested in the CLC on 10 August 1866.
+This short line was vested in the Cheshire Lines Committee (CLC) on 10 August 1866.